 I started my writing journey as a blogger (back when blogs were popular!) and now I write mostly short stories.
 My fiction has appeared in various literary magazines (see Publications) and has been longlisted for the 2019 Writers’ Trust McClelland & Stewart Journey Prize.
 I work as an editor at Ruqaya’s Bookshelf and teach online at the Sarah Selecky Writing School.
-I also volunteer as a fiction reader for The Puritan.
 I’m currently working on a short story collection, with support from the Ontario Arts Council.

 My favourite writing quote is by Ira Glass (below).
 His words are what kept me going when I couldn’t see a light at the end of the tunnel, when I felt hopeless that my work would never be as good as my ambitions.

 As for the unofficial stuff, I love painting with my two young boys (minus the cleanup), and going on long solitary walks.
-I always carry a notebook, ready for whenever a thread of inspiration dangles in front of me.
-I’ve written on park benches while my kids make piles out of fallen autumn leaves.
-I’ve written in the car with only fleeting strips of light landing on the page.
+I always carry a notebook with me.
+I’ve written on park benches while my kids make piles out of fallen leaves.
+I’ve written in the car at night with only fleeting strips of light landing on the page.
+I’ve written on the kitchen counter, distracted and annoyed at the ketchup that someone forgot to put back into the fridge.
 I’m always writing in my head.